ENG4118 – Relevance Theory: Language, Communication and Cognition

 After completing this course you will

-- be familiar with the intellectual background of relevance theory, in particular Grice’s work on meaning and on conversation
+- be familiar with the intellectual background of pragmatics, in particular Grice’s work on meaning and on conversation

 - have deep insight into the distinction between encoded meaning and what is communicated